 For many years, the Museum’s holdings were strewn about the ISU campus in a variety of buildings.
 In 1976, Museum offices, exhibits and collections finally found a permanent home in the old library building, now known as the Museum Building.
 In 1977, the museum reoriented its mission to focus on natural history and the Ray J. Davis Herbarium and zoological collections were formally transferred from the ISU Department of Biological Sciences.
 Its historical collections were handed over to the Idaho State Historical Society, the Bannock County Historical Society, and the Idaho State University Library.

 Also at this time, Museum and university officials worked at the state level to gain recognition for the Museum.
 In May 1977, the Idaho State Board of Education adopted a resolution requesting that Governor John Evans designate the Idaho State University Museum as the Idaho Museum of Natural History (IMNH); he signed this proclamation on July 1, 1977.
-In 1986, the Idaho State Legislature confirmed the governor’s proclamation by enacting legislation that formally designated the Museum as the official state museum of natural history (Idaho Statute 33-3012).
+In 1986, the Idaho State Legislature confirmed the governor’s proclamation by enacting legislation that formally designated the Museum as the official state of Idaho Museum of Natural History (Idaho Statute 33-3012).

 The IMNH now exists as a Special Program of Public Service (with separate line-item funding) of the Idaho State Board of Education, with Idaho State University providing additional support, advocacy and supervision.
 Currently the Museum holds and cares for over 500,000 natural and cultural objects in its collections areas located on the first two floors of the Museum building.